19hours/sg-statutes/Acts/International Arbitration Act.md

 ### Appointment of conciliator

-16\.—(1) Where an agreement provides for the appointment of a conciliator by a person who is not one of the parties and that person refuses to make the appointment or does not make it within the time specified in the agreement or, if no time is so specified, within a reasonable time of being requested by any party to the agreement to make the appointment, the Chairman for the time being of the Singapore International Arbitration Centre may, on the application of any party to the agreement, appoint a conciliator who shall have the like powers to act in the conciliation proceedings as if he had been appointed in accordance with the terms of the agreement.
+16\.—(1) Where an agreement provides for the appointment of a conciliator by a person who is not one of the parties and that person refuses to make the appointment or does not make it within the time specified in the agreement or, if no time is so specified, within a reasonable time of being requested by any party to the agreement to make the appointment, the President of the Court of Arbitration of the Singapore International Arbitration Centre may, on the application of any party to the agreement, appoint a conciliator who shall have the like powers to act in the conciliation proceedings as if he had been appointed in accordance with the terms of the agreement.

+[Act 16 of 2016 wef 01/08/2016]

-(2) The Chief Justice may, if he thinks fit, by notification published in theGazette, appoint any other person to exercise the powers of the Chairman of the Singapore International Arbitration Centre under subsection (1).
+(2) The Chief Justice may, if he thinks fit, by notification published in theGazette, appoint any other person to exercise the powers of the President of the Court of Arbitration of the Singapore International Arbitration Centre under subsection (1).

+[Act 16 of 2016 wef 01/08/2016]

 (3) Where an arbitration agreement provides for the appointment of a conciliator and further provides that the person so appointed shall act as an arbitrator in the event of the conciliation proceedings failing to produce a settlement acceptable to the parties —